PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

    ./init.sh
 ```
 :::tip
- Please do not use your NFT minting wallet to run the snapshotter lite node.The safest approach The safest approach is to generate and assign a burner wallet.
+ Please do not use your NFT minting wallet to run the snapshotter lite node.The safest approach is to generate and assign a burner wallet.
 You can generate a burner wallet through any of the tools listed below:

   - [Vanity-ETH](https://vanity-eth.tk/)
   - [Powerloom Burner Wallet Generator](https://snapshotter-dashboard.powerloom.network/burner)